- Can I buy an annual subscription for the Scribbr Plagiarism Checker?

 2. Contact support for a PDF copy of the results.

 If the first solution doesn’t work, you can contact our support team via chat or email and request a PDF copy of the results via email.
 This way, you can still review and process the results.
 We apologize for the inconvenience.

 No worries!
 This error does not influence the accuracy of your Plagiarism Check results.

 If you have inserted a chapter or section title in the header of your document, then you might see an error message in your Plagiarism Check results.

 Instead of the title, you will see an error message like the one above.
 Unfortunately, this is a problem that we cannot fix.

-Turnitin may flag these error messages as similarities.
+Our check may flag these error messages as similarities.
 You can ignore these similarities.